Spope/ViewportDetector.js/README.md

 Name|Description
 ----|-----------
-add(selector, callback, opts)|Add en element to detect into a instance of ViewportDetector
+add(selector, callback, opts)|Add en element to detect into a instance of ViewportDetector.

 ## Example